- LSAT PREP

 Early Decision 1 : N/A

 Early Decision 2 : N/A

 What are you chances for admission to Jones School of Law?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Jones School of Law 1L section size is 15% larger than law schools in Alabama and 3% smaller than all Private law schools.
+Jones School of Law 1L section size is 96% smaller than law schools in Alabama and 165% smaller than all PRIVATE law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Jones School of Law class of 2019 had an employment rate of 83% with 0% pursuing an additional degree.

 In 2019, 72.5%% of students reported their employment status 9-months after graduation.